EAlmazanG/llm-rag-dbt/README.md

 - **Data Privacy:** Be mindful that enabling the GPT API may send review text to OpenAI’s servers.
 Consider reviewing OpenAI’s data usage policy to understand how your data is handled.
 - **API Costs:** Since the GPT API is a paid service, usage may incur costs.
 Track your usage on the OpenAI dashboard to manage API expenses.

+#### 3. Jinja Code
+- The LLM is leveraged to analyze Jinja code within SQL models and macros.
+- The extracted Jinja blocks are explained with details on their functionality and impact on the transformation logic.

 ### Data Storage

+The final processed data is formatted into structured documents containing enriched information, making it easier to query and retrieve insights efficiently.
+This data is divided into meaningful chunks, preparing it for storage in the vector database (ChromaDB) for the RAG system.

 ### LLM Agents flow